M.A. Courses

 Description: A study of the literary and cultural theory from the Caribbean in relation to literary texts from the region.

-ENGL 6488 The Literature, Language and Culture of the English- speaking Caribbean
+INGL 6488 The Literature, Language and Culture of the English- speaking Caribbean

 Credit hours: 3